-All buildings in the Marietta Street Artery were constructed after the Civil War following The Reconstruction Era, around the 1880s is when the city generated enough economic capital to expedite the changes needed to convert from an agrarian society to an industrial one.
+All buildings in the Marietta Street Artery were constructed after the Civil War following The Reconstruction Era, around the 1880s is when the city shifted from agriculture to industrial.
 Present day this shift is evidenced by the substantial industrial buildings that remain along the railroad tracks of Atlanta.
-Textile mills came to the South, industrial complexes were built along the rail lines and mill villages were built to house the workers including Home Park, Blandtown, Howell Station, and homes off Bankhead Avenue.
+Textile mills and industrial complexes were built along the rail lines and mill villages were built to house the workers in neighborhoods such as Home Park, Blandtown, Howell Station, and Bankhead.

 A dense urban feel with historic commercial structures fostering a community of exploration and culture, these are the Elements of the Marietta Street Artery.

 Lofts, and high rise buildings are most common however there are increasing developments that lend more to traditional townhomes.

 Mercedes Benz Stadium